Developing Energy Metal Projects for the Clean Technology Market

 Since then, he has taken his mining and exploration experience from underground and applied it to exploration projects across Canada and the US.
 Currently, Smith sits on the board of Go Metals Corp., and has founded Divitiae Resources Ltd. He graduated from Simon Fraser University with a Bachelor of Science degree specializing in Geology and has been a member of APEGBC since 2008.

-*Disclaimer: The profile provides information which was sourced and approved by Go Metals Corp. in order to help investors learn more about the company.
-Go Metals Corp. is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Go Metals Corp.
+(CSE:GOCO,OTCQB:GOCOF).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Go Metals Corp., in order to help investors learn more about the company.
+Go Metals Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.